Hussammamdouh/shift-time/GITHUB_PAGES_DEPLOYMENT.md

 - ✅ **Deployment**: "Deploy to GitHub Pages" step succeeds
 - ✅ **Live Site**: App loads without 404 errors
 - ✅ **Functionality**: All features work as expected
+- ✅ **Firebase**: Authentication and data sync working
+- ✅ **Assets**: All CSS, JS, fonts, and images loading

+## 🚨 **CRITICAL: Environment Variables**

+**The most common cause of Firebase errors is missing environment variables in GitHub Secrets!**

+Make sure you have ALL of these set in your repository:
+1. Go to **Settings** → **Secrets and variables** → **Actions**
+2. Add each Firebase environment variable as a secret
+3. Use the exact names shown above
+4. Use the values from your `.env.local` file

 ---

 **🚀 Your Shift Tracker will now deploy successfully to GitHub Pages!**

-The static export configuration ensures compatibility with GitHub Pages' static hosting requirements.
+The static export configuration ensures compatibility with GitHub Pages' static hosting requirements, and all asset paths are correctly configured for subdirectory deployment.